h-lopez/web-traffic-generator/README.md

 This code has been modified to run as a systemd service.

 1. clone this repository to the `/opt` directory
-1. from the the `systemd` directory, copy the file `nitel-webgen.service` to /etc/systemd/system (`sudo cp systemd/nitel-webgen.service /etc/systemd/system`)
+1. from the the `systemd` directory, copy the file `webgen.service` to /etc/systemd/system (`sudo cp systemd/webgen.service /etc/systemd/system/`)
 1. reload systmed (`sudo systemctl daemon-reload`)
-1. enable/start the service (`sudo systemctl enable --now nitel-webgen`)
+1. enable/start the service (`sudo systemctl enable --now webgen`)

 ## Troubleshooting and debugging